pettik/Udemy--vanillawebprojects-16/README.md

 - custom CSS/design
 - the rest is same as an original

-# 16th of 20 Vanilla Javascript project
+# 16th of 20 Vanilla Javascript projects

 | ID | Project | URL Link |
 |---|---|---|